1939 German ultimatum to Poland

-The 1939 German ultimatum to Poland refers to a list of 16 demands (or points) by Nazi Germany to Poland, demanding the return of the Free City of Danzig to Germany and for a plebiscite to be held on the status of the Polish Corridor. attached to German demands to negotiate on August 29, 1939.
-It was announced on German radio that these demands had been rejected on September 1, 1939, even though they never were presented to Poland.
-Like the false flag raid on the Gleiwitz radio station on the same day, Polish "rejection" of the ultimatum served as a pretext for the German invasion of Poland which initiated the Second World War.
+The 1939 German ultimatum to Poland refers to a list of 16 proposals by Nazi Germany to resolve the Danzig crisis, including a demand for the return of the Free City of Danzig to Germany and for a plebiscite to be held on the status of the Polish Corridor.

+On August 29, Adolf Hitler asked the United Kingdom to instruct Poland to send a plenipotentiary to Berlin within 24 hours to negotiate a settlement of the Danzig crisis.
+The United Kingdom considered this an ultimatum with an unrealistic deadline and refused.
+Germany did not give Poland or the United Kingdom a copy of the 16 points until the deadline had expired.
+At 9 pm on August 31, German radio announced that Poland had rejected the German proposals, even though they were never officially presented to the Polish government.
+Like the false flag raid on the Gleiwitz radio station on the same day, Polish "rejection" of the ultimatum served as a pretext for the German invasion of Poland on September 1, which initiated the Second World War.